JuliaAI/MLJTuning.jl/README.md

 learning platform, which allows MLJ users to perform a variety of hyperparameter optimization tasks from there.

-MLJTUning is the place for developers to integrate hyperparameter optimization algorithms (here called *tuning strategies*) into MLJ, either by adding code to [/src/strategies](/src/strategies), or by importing MLJTuning into a third-pary package and and implementing MLJTuning's interface.
+MLJTuning is the place for developers to integrate hyperparameter optimization algorithms (here called *tuning strategies*) into MLJ, either by adding code to [/src/strategies](/src/strategies), or by importing MLJTuning into a third-pary package and implementing MLJTuning's [tuning strategy interface](#implementing-a-new-tuning-strategy).

 MLJTuning is a component of the [MLJ stack](https://github.com/alan-turing-institute/MLJ.jl#the-mlj-universe)